zhaaaa7/javascript/jQuery/notes.md

 2. jQuery Methods
 The JavaScript language represents an infinite supply of Lego blocks — the possibilities are endless but time-consuming.
 The pre-made Lego structures are like jQuery methods.
 You can use these methods to add dynamic behavior, such as .hide(), .show(), .fadeIn(), .fadeOut() etc., to HTML elements.

+The jQuery library provides a collection of methods that serve one of two purposes.

+* To listen for an event — an event (e.g. clicking a button) is something the user does to trigger an action.
+* To add a visual effect — a visual effect (e.g. a drop-down menu appearing when a user clicks a button) is something that changes the appearance of the web page.
+Events are often responsible for triggering a visual effect.

 3. The document is loaded from top to bottom.
 So the style dependencies in the <head> will load first, then the structural elements in the <body> will load next.
 It has become common practice to link the main JavaScript file at the bottom of the HTML document because a good deal of the content of the script will require that the dependencies, style sheets and elements exist before the browser can run the JavaScript that uses and references those things.